rdepew/how_to/powershell/powershell_aliases.md

 more powerful.
 You can put all of your functions in a file called a _PowerShell script module_.

-Script modules go in the `Module` subdirectory of the `WindowsPowerShell` directory, and they use the suffix `.psm1`.
+Script modules go in the `Modules` subdirectory of the `WindowsPowerShell` directory, and they use the suffix `.psm1`.

 ### How to create a function